 Svetlana Druzhinina, Soviet – Russian actress

-Svetlana Druzhinina is a Soviet and Russian actress, film director and screenwriter; Honored Artist of Russia (1989), People’s Artist of Russia (2001).
-She received the Medal of Honor in 2006 and Order of Friendship in 2012.
+Svetlana Druzhinina is a Soviet and Russian actress, film director and screenwriter.
+You know, she is Honored Artist of Russia (1989) and People’s Artist of Russia (2001).
+By the way, she received the Medal of Honor in 2006 and Order of Friendship in 2012.

-In 1974 Svetlana Druzhinina made her debut as a film director with the film Ispolnenie Zhelanij (Wishes come true) based on the novel by Veniamin Kaverin.
-The results of her successful directorial works include such films as Dulcinea del Toboso and The Circus Princess with other famous Russian actresses Natalia Gundareva and Natalia Belokhvostikova.
+You know, in 1974 Svetlana made her debut as a film director with the film Ispolnenie Zhelanij (Wishes come true) based on the novel by Veniamin Kaverin.

-Svetlana and Anatoly met at the institute volleyball court, while still a student.
+Svetlana and Anatoly met each other at the institute volleyball court.
 They were both team captains so they were nicknamed Two Captains.
 In 2013 the couple celebrated the 55th anniversary of marriage.

-The eldest son – Anatoly Mukasey, died in 1978.
+Their eldest son Anatoly Mukasey died in 1978.

-The younger son – Mikhail Mukasey (born on January 3, 1966) is the Russian cinematographer and film producer.
+The second son Mikhail Mukasey (born on January 3, 1966) is the Russian cinematographer and film producer.
 On August 17, 2012 he married Ekaterina Gamova, who is the Russian volleyball player of the national team, two-time world champion, Honored Master of Sports of Russia.